ikhsannur1996/docker-redash/README.md

-Certainly!
-Below is the updated README document with the added auto-restart option for the Redash Docker setup:

 # Redash Docker Setup with Auto-Restart

 This guide provides step-by-step instructions for setting up a Redash instance using Docker with the added auto-restart option.
 Redash is an open-source data visualization and dashboarding platform that allows you to connect to various data sources and create interactive visualizations and dashboards.